Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Dhorion, the Holy Sentinel [ANCIENT]*, gives unlimited armor if you can get it in your hand at the end of every turn.
 Small deck helps, and can be coupled with another card/skill giving little armor in case you miss it at the end of one turn.
 It's also ancient and gives plenty of res.
 - *Robowitch [ROBOT]*, gives enough armor for the entire fight most of the time, but it can be useful to have a little more
+- *Space commander*, gives little amount of armor but stays in your deck, if you have the time to play it, then it can give you infinite armor
+- *Blessed Lady [ANGEL]*, gives less armor than *Robowitch* but also gives a little healing and you can easily have 4+ armor.
+The card is angel, *Melgaroth* is ancient and demon, and you can grab a fairy with *Moon fairy*, *Elder Fairy* or *Fairy Princess*, a robot with *V01-B01* or *Iron colossus*, and a beastman with *Medusa*.
 - *Ambassadress of peace*, not a lot of armor but it can be coupled with *Dhorion*

 ### Immune/daze